pkuqiwang/nifi_lab/README.md

 - [Lab 6](#lab-6)
   - Integrate Kafka with Nifi

-## Goals:
+## Goals of the Labs:
   - Setup sandbox lab environment
   - Consume Meetup RSVP stream
   - Extract the JSON elements we are interested in
-  - Split the JSON into smaller fragments
+  - Split the JSON into smaller fragmentsand
+  - Create, save, upload Nifi template
+  - Create Nifi flow from template
+  - Send data to remote Nifi instance
-  - Write the JSON to Kafka
+  - Write data to Kafka with tool and Nifi
-  - Read the data from Kafka
+  - Consume data from Kafka with tool and Nifi
   - Write data to local disk

 We will run through a series of labs and step by step to achieve all of the above goals